 Vegetarians eat primarily plant-based but can have the occasional meaty dish.
 Usually fish or chicken broths.

-Whole-foods Plant-based is just that.
+Whole foods Plant-based is just that.
 Whole foods.
 This includes all veggies, fruits, nuts, beans, and legumes but not oil of any kind.
 No olive oil, no avocado oil, no oil.
-Because it’s believed that oil doesn’t provide beneficial nutrients so it’s left out of the diet.
+Because it’s believed that oil doesn’t provide beneficial nutrients it’s left out of the diet.
 No processed foods either.
 Just foods that provide nutrients.